crowdsecurity/crowdsec-docs/crowdsec-docs/docs/getting_started/install_pfsense.md

 **Medium** (small+log processor) - in addition to enforcing blocklists, the pfSense machine can detect attacks directed at the firewall itself, for example port scans.
-The data about the attacks is sent (for analysis an possibly sharing) to a Security Engine that you are running on a different machine.
+The data about the attacks is sent (for analysis and possibly sharing) to a Security Engine that you are running on a different machine.

 **Large** (medium+LAPI) - deploy a fully autonomous Security Engine on the firewall